 Generally, visitors to a synagogue are not expected to use tefillin.
 In numerous neighborhoods today– in the Conservative, Reform, and Reconstructionist movements– it is uncommon to see more than one or 2 congregants wearing tefillin.

 Do you take your shoes off in a synagogue?

-In lots of mandirs and mosques, as well as in churches and synagogues of the Indian subcontinent and Middle East, it is popular for worshippers to remove their shoes before getting in a house of worship, where they believe they are getting in into the existence of the divine.
+In lots of mandirs and mosques, as well as in churches and synagogues of the Indian subcontinent and Middle East, it is popular for worshippers to remove their shoes before getting into a house of worship, where they believe they are getting in the existence of the divine.

 Who can enter a synagogue?

 There is no Jewish spiritual law prohibiting non-Jews from entering synagogues or Jews from going into holy places for other religious beliefs, although those houses of worship might have spiritual laws restricting it, such as only Mormons in good standing with the Mormon church being allowed their temples.

 Can a woman hang a mezuzah?
 Yes, a lady can and must make the bracha (blessing) and set up the mezuzah herself.

 Why do Jews wear black?

 Though a symbol of strict adherence to Jewish law, the wearing of a black hat is custom and not law.
 In the United States, it was practically exclusively the domain of rabbis and yeshiva students up until about 40 years back.
 And it is no small statement of style, even among a people taught to value modesty and humbleness.